Xtremono/landing/README.md

-This is a simple regex validator
-Using JavaScript, CSS and HTML
+This is a simple regex validator using JavaScript, CSS and HTML